Multi-Class Cell Detection Using Spatial Context Representation: Introduction

 We apply our method, called MCSpatNet, to a joint cell detection and classification task.
 We evaluate our method on three benchmark datasets (breast cancer, colorectal cancer and lung cancer), all of which with multi-class point annotations.\footnote{Our model can naturally be extended to mask annotations.
 In this paper, we focus on point annotations as they are much more affordable.
 Indeed, our experiments reveal that our spatial-context-aware model trained with point annotations can be as good as segmentation-based models trained with mask annotations w.r.t.~detection and classification. } Our method outperforms various SOTA baselines, demonstrating the power of the spatial-context-aware representation.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel cell detection and classification method which, for the first time, explicitly learns a spatial-context-aware representation of cells via multi-task learning. \item We introduce spatial statistical functions (K-function) as an effective descriptor of cells' spatial context. \item We utilize spatial context prediction module and deep clustering module to facilitate learning of the representation. \item Our code is available here: \url{https://github.com/TopoXLab/MCSpatNet} \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel cell detection and classification method which, for the first time, explicitly learns a spatial-context-aware representation of cells via multi-task learning. \item We introduce spatial statistical functions (K-function) as an effective descriptor of cells' spatial context. \item We utilize spatial context prediction module and deep clustering module to facilitate learning of the representation. \item We create a new dataset for multi-class cell detection and classification in H\&E images of breast cancer (BRCA-M2C).
+The dataset is available here: \url{https://github.com/TopoXLab/MCSpatNet} \item Our code is available here: \url{https://github.com/TopoXLab/MCSpatNet} \end{itemize}